awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-enable-encryption-for-topic.md

    The topic's **Encryption** status, AWS **Account**, **Customer master key \(CMK\)**, **CMK ARN**, and **Description** are displayed on the **Encryption** tab\.

-## To Enable Server\-Side Encryption \(SSE\) for an Amazon SNS Topic Using the AWS SDK for Java<a name="enable-encryption-aws-java"></a>
+## To enable server\-side encryption \(SSE\) for an Amazon SNS topic using the AWS SDK for Java<a name="enable-encryption-aws-java"></a>

 1. Configure AWS KMS key policies to allow encryption of topics and encryption and decryption of messages\.
-For more information, see [Configuring AWS KMS Permissions](sns-key-management.md#sns-what-permissions-for-sse)
+For more information, see [Configuring AWS KMS permissions](sns-key-management.md#sns-what-permissions-for-sse)

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.

 1. Obtain the customer master key \(CMK\) ID\.
-For more information, see [Key Terms](sns-server-side-encryption.md#sse-key-terms)\.
+For more information, see [Key terms](sns-server-side-encryption.md#sse-key-terms)\.
 **Note**
 Keep the following in mind:
 The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SNS for a topic, AWS KMS creates the AWS managed CMK for Amazon SNS\.